 Justin Brady 4:37

-You were the you’re the CEO of live TV before this.
-And you were also previously co founder of 11 technology.
+You’re the CEO of live TV before this.
+And you were also previously co-founder of 11 technology.
 And, you know, there’s a bunch of stuff you’ve done in the past.
 You also were you got your Bs and accounting from Brigham Young University MBA from Harvard.
 What was that like?
 At what point do you say oh my gosh, I should create Chatbooks… I mean, this is a really original is a very unique idea.
 And here’s the thing that’s fascinating to me.
 I am a huge print geek.
 I love print.
 And I love it very, very much.
 And I rarely find people who agree with me.
-I find people who agree with me on a sub psychological level.
-But on a top level, everyone’s like, oh, Prince dying, Digital’s the way to go.
+I find people who agree with me on a sub-psychological level.
+But on a top-level, everyone’s like, oh, Prince dying, Digital’s the way to go.
 Yeah.
 And you know, we have people like 99 you that writes articles I’ve written I wrote an article for 99 new ones and ended up getting published in their magazine is a printed magazine with beautiful paper.
 So we have certain print applications that are taking off like you what you’re doing what they’re doing.
 But then we have traditional magazine subscriptions that are like suffering.
 So I mean, obviously you hit on something that I would be willing to say very few people could have predicted how wildly successful this would be.
 Yeah.
 So where did the idea come from?

 Nate Quigley 5:59

 It came from Wife.
 I mean, very, very simply, the answer is my wife and my co founder, and she is the chat Booker and chief and, and continues to kind of be the heart and soul of the product direction at the company.